American Home Shield

 Unlike traditional homeowners insurance, AHS covers mechanical breakdowns due to normal wear and tear.
 The company operates a direct-dispatch model, assigning licensed contractors from its network when you file a claim.
 A distinctive feature is the ability to customize your plan by selecting different service call fee levels, allowing homeowners to trade higher monthly premiums for lower per-visit costs or vice versa.

-American Home Shield Plans and Coverage
+American Home Shield Warranty Plans and Coverage

 American Home Shield offers three plan tiers that range from systems-only to comprehensive coverage.
 Each tier builds on the previous one, with the Platinum plan offering the most extensive protection.